 Seeds don't need fertilizer during germination.
 They only need a good growing medium, light, and the right temperature.
 Notice that I said growing medium and not soil.
 Seeds starting indoors must be planted in soilless soil or seed-starting mix.

 Gary Heilig, from the Michigan State University Extension, explains, "soilless seed-starting mixes have a finer texture and are made from ingredients such as milled peat moss, perlite, coconut coir fibre and vermiculite."

 Many seeds that we start indoors are susceptible to disease, and "since most of these diseases are soilborne, the best way to keep young seedlings healthy is to use" a controlled medium, writes E. Smith on The Vegetable Gardener's Bible book.

-The best solution for these problems is not to add any fertilizer, but if you already did, you may be able to save it.
-Do not add more and let the plant grow.
-In many cases, you will lose that leave, but the plant will grow new ones.
+The best solution for these problems is not to add fertilizer; if you already did, you may be able to save them.
+Without adding more, let the plant grow.
+You will often lose that first leaf, but the plant will grow new ones.

 So, when is it time to add fertilizer or soil amendment?
-We don't think you need them if you use a good quality soil.
-The microorganisms there will provide all the nutrients for the plant. you feel you absolutely need it, this will be only after moving the plant from the small seedling pot to a bigger one.
-Usually, after a few days that the true leaves were established.
-When you transplant the seedling to a larger pot (the size of a plastic cup), you use good quality potting soil.
+We don't think you need them if you use high-quality soil.
+The microorganisms there will provide all the nutrients for the plant.
+If you need it, add it only after moving the plant from the small seedling pot to a bigger one.
+After a few days, the true leaves will be established.
+When you transplant the seedling to a larger pot (the size of a plastic cup), use potting soil.